 A large, public research institution, and the flagship of the Tennessee Board of Regents system, the University of Memphis is known for its diversity and excellence.
 Founded in 1912 as a normal school (teacher’s college), the University of Memphis is a major part of life and culture in the city, with a strong regional reputation for excellence and innovation.
 As one of Tennessee’s foremost universities, UofM is central to professional and technical education in the state.

 UofM’s Department of Mechanical Engineering offers a graduate certificate in Packaging Engineering that is designed for working engineers who want credentials for advancement, working professionals in another field looking for a career change, and current graduate students who want a specialization.
-This 9-credit certificate program gives students a grounding in the basics of packaging, including design, distribution, and hands-on research opportunities.
+This 9-credit certificate program gives students a grounding in the basics of packaging science, including design, distribution, and hands-on research opportunities.
 It’s an affordable and convenient way to make a change or open up a career path in the packaging industry.

 Degree Type: Certificate